serialhex/nano-highlight/README.md

 nano-highlight
 ==============

-a spiffy collection of nano syntax highlighting files
+A spiffy collection of nano syntax highlighting files
 -----------------------------------------------------

-*most* (ok, prettymuch all) of these have been stol\*COUGH\* politely included in this repository.  proper attribution follows at the end of it all...
+*Most* (ok, prettymuch all) of these have been stol\*COUGH\* politely included in this repository.
+Proper attribution follows at the end of it all...
 Unless otherwise specified, all files are under the [unlicense](http://unlicense.org/)

 WTF do i need these stupid things for???
 ----------------------------------------

-well, if EMACS or vi are  too much of a **PITA** for you to learn, and all the other text editors you've used are likewise annoying for some reason (yes i'm looking at you Kate & Gedit) then nano is probably your best option!  (or if you just like the simplicity of using an extremely lightweight console editor, which is one of the biggest reasons why __*I*__ use it)
+Well, if EMACS or vi are  too much of a **PITA** for you to learn, and all the other text editors you've used are likewise annoying for some reason (yes i'm looking at you Kate & Gedit) then nano is probably your best option!
+(Or if you just like the simplicity of using an extremely lightweight console editor, which is one of the biggest reasons why __*I*__ use it)

-so HTF do i use these things???
+So HTF do i use these things???
 -------------------------------

-one of the easiest ways is like this:
+One of the easiest ways is like this:
 `git clone git://github.com/serialhex/nano-highlight.git ~/.nano` then simply add the different \*.nanorc files that you want to use to your `~/.nanorc` file.  for example, this is mine: